Codes & Standards for Masonry Heater Construction

 What this means basically is that manufactured masonry heaters should have a UL listing while custom masonry heaters should follow the guidelines set forth in the ASTM E1602 standard.
 This pass-through reference means that the majority of the code referring to custom masonry heaters is in the ASTM standard.

-The rest of the section on masonry heaters is brief but does lay out important prescriptions for seismic reinforcing and minimum clearance to combustibles.
+The rest of the section on masonry heaters in the IRC is brief but does lay out important prescriptions for seismic reinforcing and minimum clearance to combustibles.
 A full article to better understand the prescriptions offered for masonry heater foundations is available here.

 ASTM E1602 Standard for Solid Fuel Masonry Heaters